mod-cpp/pacman/exercises/25/pacman_ai/README.md

 then pacman will go up.
 Then while pacman is going up, a ghost enters that path, pacman will go back.

 You only need to worry about the grid itself and any ghosts on the North/South/East/West axis of PacMan.

+## Exercise

+1. Implement `PacManAI::pelletClosestToPacman` and test your implementation with the test in [testPacmanAI.cpp](../../../test/testPacmanAI.cpp) called _"Find pellet closest to pacman"_
+2. Implement `PacManAI::isValidMove` and test your implementation with the test in [testPacmanAI.cpp](../../../test/testPacmanAI.cpp) called _"Is valid move"_
+3. Implement `PacManAI::optimalDirection` and test your implementation with the test in [testPacmanAI.cpp](../../../test/testPacmanAI.cpp) called _"Is optimal direction"_